 In The Throat 13.5/15

 The oiliness noted in the mouth really coats the throat which allows the woody sap-like flavours to linger.
 I like the long finish, which would have scored even higher if some of the rums sweetness had lingered as long as the spicy sap.

 The Afterburn 9/10

-This is a fantastic rum which belongs on my bar shelf alongside my most spirits.
-It has a full spicy flavour which is reminiscent of well-aged cognac.
-Each time I sample it, I enjoyed it just a little more.
-I suspect I will return again quite soon.
+This is a fantastic rum which belongs on my bar shelf alongside my most prized spirits.
+It has a full spicy flavour with just enough sweetness to temper the bite.
+Each time I sample it, I enjoy it just a little more.

 If you are interested in comparing more scores, here is a link to my other published Rum Reviews.

 My Final Score is out of 100 and you may (loosely) interpret the score as follows:

 0-25 A spirit with a rating this low would actually kill you.